 CASE Foundations training is required for new CASE teachers.
 This is a virtual, self-paced course you can access here.

 Do the courses have to be taken in a certain order?

 While CASE does have pathways, there is no required order in which a teacher must become certified.
 If you're looking for a good introduction, AFNR is the intro course for every pathway.
 If you need/want to dive into a more specific area (like plant science or mechanics) you're welcome to take those courses first.

 What is the general timeline for become CASE certified?

 CASE professional development occurs during the summer.
-Each October we publish our professional development schedule for the following year.
+Each fall we publish our professional development schedule for the following year.
 This will provide you with locations and costs so you can begin to plan.
 Registration opens in December and is cut off May 1.
 Professional development occurs May-August, with the exception of ABF which could be held at any point in the year.

 Who do I pay for the professional development fees?